- The regular loan period for books is 42 days. Most items are renewable.

 - Special materials such as journals, DVDs, laptops or reserve items may be loaned for shorter periods such as hours and days.
 Check with individual libraries for specific loan periods.

-Courtesy notices are sent four days before a book is due, and overdue notices are sent the second day and fourteenth day after a book is due.
+Courtesy notices are sent three days before a book is due, and overdue notices are sent the first day and fourteenth day after a book is due.
 Available notices are sent the day after a requested book is received at the designated pick-up library.
 Recall notices are sent the day after a book is recalled by another user.
 Fine/fee notices are sent the day after the fine is incurred.

 Library notices are sent by e-mail to the borrower's NetID address (NetID@cornell.edu).
 If you prefer another type of e-mail address, such as email@example.com, please configure your mail preferences so that NetID mail is routed to the preferred address.
 Please go to http://www.whoiam.cornell.edu and follow the instructions for routing mail.
 Note that failure to receive a courtesy or overdue notice does not relieve the borrower of responsibility to return or renew borrowed materials by the due date.